-I decided to train as a history teacher in order to share my love of learning and in order to teach vital skills to the next generation, whilst still developing my own skills set.
+I decided to train as a history teacher in order to share my love of learning and in order to teach vital skills to the next generation, while still developing my own skills set.

 I chose to train with the University of York because of its prestigious reputation for teaching and learning.
 In addition, I was so familiar with the facilities and the campus it made the transition from undergraduate to postgraduate study much easier for me.